 Another way in which litigation following public bus accidents works differently from actions against private bus companies is in the amount of time injured parties must begin pursuing compensation.
 In a typical claim against a private entity, an injured individual has two years at most after sustaining injury to formally file suit against a negligent bus driver, his or her employer, or some third party who bore partial or primary responsibility for causing the incident, pursuant to 42 P.S. §5524.

-On the other hand, 42 P.S. §5522 establishes that prospective plaintiffs in claims against state or local government entities defendants must provide written notice of his or her intent to pursue a claim within six months of the incident occurring.
-Assistance from a qualified lawyer is often essential to building a strong case within the applicable statutory deadline following a bus crash in Cambria County.
+On the other hand, 42 P.S. § 5522 establishes that prospective plaintiffs in claims against state or local government entities defendants must provide written notice of his or her intent to pursue a claim within six months of the incident occurring.
+Assistance from a qualified bus wreck lawyer in Cambria County is often essential to building a strong case within the applicable statutory deadline following a bus crash.

 Accidents involving commercial or private buses can make for uniquely complex civil claims, especially for people who have no experience dealing with personal injury law.
 Without support from seasoned legal counsel, your chances of achieving a beneficial case result by yourself in this situation are likely very slim.

 A capable Cambria County bus accident lawyer could tip the odds of successful financial recovery back in your favor, whether your case ends with a private settlement or progresses all the way to civil court.
-Call Marcus & Mack today for a consultation.
+Call Marcus & Mack today to set up a consultation.

 Marcus & Mack